livenlulu/mywebsite/README.md

 # mywebsite

-A simple example for HTML, CSS, and Jquery/Javascript for NYU mapping class
+A simple example for HTML, CSS, and Jquery/Javascript for NYU Mapping class